momentohq/public-dev-docs/docs/mediastore/enhancements/live-reactions.md

 This code generates a unique `playerId` for the viewer, gets the requested video id from the `videoId` query string parameter, and gets an auth token from our token vending machine.
 It then saves the token globally so we have it in scope for calls made to Momento.

-We also define the `sendReaction` function, which simply wraps a call to the [Momento HTTP API](/topics/api-reference/http-api) using our globally-scoped auth token.
+We also define the `sendReaction` function, which simply wraps a call to the [Momento HTTP API](/topics/api-reference/http-api) using our globally-scoped auth token variable.
 The url to the Momento API is [region-based](/platform/regions) and varies based on geo-location.
 You can see in the url, we are doing a POST to Momento Topics, specifically to the `video` cache and sending a message to the `streamId` topic.
 This allows us to scope interactions specifically to the video being watched by the player.

 :::tip
 When adding reactions to videos, it's considered best practice to scope interactions to a specific piece of media.
-If you broadcase to a generic `reactions` topic, then all reactions across all videos would display across the screen.
+If you broadcast to a generic `reactions` topic, then *all reactions* across *all videos* would display across the screen.
 :::

 ## Step 4: Rendering emojis on screen

 Now that we're publishing messages that share emojis with other viewers, we need to render them on screen.
 To get a dynamic effect, each emoji will be placed at a random point horizontally across the video player and will slowly animate from the bottom to the top gradually fading out.
-Remember, we've already configured the fade up and out animation in our `floatUpAndOut` keyframe CSS class.
+Remember, we've already configured the fade up and out animation in our `floatUpAndOut` keyframe CSS class in *step 2*.

 ```javascript
 function displayEmoji(emoji) {